Aquaporin-2: Regulation

 It is the only aquaporin regulated by vasopressin.

-The basic job of aquaporin 2 is to reabsorb water from the urine while its being removed from the blood by the kidney.
+The basic job of aquaporin 2 is to reabsorb water from the primary urine that flows into the nephron from the filtration of blood in the glomerulus through the Bowman's capsule.
 Aquaporin 2 is in kidney epithelial cells and usually lies dormant in intracellular vesicle membranes.
 When it is needed, vasopressin binds to the cell surface vasopressin receptor thereby activating a signaling pathway that causes the aquaporin 2 containing vesicles to fuse with the plasma membrane, so the aquaporin 2 can be used by the cell.

 This aquaporin is regulated in two ways by the peptide hormone vasopressin: